What is Tether? (USDT)

 How does Tether work?

-Tether Limited accepts fiat deposits and withdrawals on behalf of clients, and is responsible for minting and destroying Tether tokens in accordance with reserves they administer.
+Tether Limited accepts cash deposits and withdrawals on behalf of clients, and is responsible for minting and destroying Tether tokens in accordance with reserves they administer.

 Tether on Bitcoin